Quite simply, we are people who care about the land and want to make sure it is there for all of us, forever.

-In our 35-year history, The 300 Committee has collaborated with the town to preserve more than 2,500 acres of open space.
-The town's Local Comprehensive Plan now recommends a preservation goal of 30%, demonstrating an ongoing commitment to conservation.
+In our 38-year history, The 300 Committee has collaborated with the town to preserve more than 2,500 acres of open space.
+Falmouth's Local Comprehensive Plan now recommends a preservation goal of 30%, demonstrating an ongoing commitment to conservation.

 Now more than ever, the town and The 300 Committee have to be very strategic in targeting land for preservation.
 Water protection and linkage with other conservation parcels are priorities for The 300 Committee.
 A key goal adopted by the land trust and included in the town's latest Open Space Plan is the creation of a Coonamessett River pathway.

 Using the same strategy that pieced together— parcel by parcel—the 9-mile Moraine Trail that extends from Route 151 south past Long Pond, The 300 Committee is working to complete a greenway along the winding Coonamessett River in East Falmouth, from the northern end at Coonamessett Pond to Great Pond in the south.

 We believe that teaching people about nature and getting them outside on the land are great ways of spreading appreciation and enthusiasm for conservation.
 Our nature walks and speaker series are fun and informative.

-Kids’ programs, and the new outdoor classroom at Teaticket Park, help nurture a love of the land in the next generation.
+Kids’ programs, educational signage and interactive trail markers help nurture a love of the land in the next generation.
 There are so many benefits to getting outside in nature for kids and adults.
 Join us to find out why!